20 Signs of Cancer Usually Ignored By Men

 "In most cases, outside of trauma, this is not normal," says Sumner.
 "Blood in your urine, also known as hematuria, is sometimes a sign of a kidney infection or kidney stone, but can also be an ominous sign of prostate, bladder, or kidney cancer."

-The Remedy Rx: Follow your doctor's recommendations for routine prostate exams and blood tests.
+The Rx: Follow your doctor's recommendations for routine prostate exams and blood tests.
 And if you notice blood in your urine, contact them right away.

 Lump in the Chest